raspberrypilearning/3D-scene/en/step_4.md

 --- /collapse ---

-In addition to coding layers to create a sense of 3-dimensions, in the next step you will also change the size of sprites in relation to each other.
-This will help to create a greater sense of depth to your scenery.
-Bigger sprites appear to be closer to the front of the stage with smaller sprites appearing further away.

-Some sprites can be the size of the stage and sit in the scene as the front layer.
-The 3D-scene will then appear to happen **through** this sprite just like looking through a window, binoculars or a mask.
+Some sprites can sit in the scene as the foreground (front layer) and be the same size as the Stage.
+The 3D-scene will then appear to happen **through** this sprite just like looking through the bars of a cage, a window, binoculars or a mask.

 --- no-print ---